btf-org/flank/README.md

 #### 3. Confirm that the Flank-generated "wrapper script" is correct

-Flank will create a "wrapper script" that:

-1. `cd`s into the directory of your script
-2. Runs your script
+_In this step, you'll edit a file on your computer through the Flank web app, but you could also edit the same file through a text editor._

-By following the hyperlink outputted by `iflank add` (it'll be something like http://localhost:8083/myscript.js?edit), you'll be able to confirm that Flank filled these out correctly, and you can tweak if need be.
+1. Follow the hyperlink outputted by `iflank add` (it'll be something like http://localhost:8083/myscript.js?edit)
+2. Confirm that Flank created the correct instructions to run your script.

 #### 4. Run your script and view output in the browser

+_In this step, Flank is calling the "wrapper script" under the hood._

 You should be presented with a page with \[ Run \] button where you can trigger your script.
 Run it and you should see the output in the browser.